annotation/text-fabric/tf/docs/about/annotate.md

-The results of all your annotation actions will end up in the `_temp/ner/`*version* folder in your corpus, where *version* is the TF-version of your corpus.
+The results of all your annotation actions will end up in the `_temp/ner/`*version* folder in your corpus, where *version* is the TF version of your corpus.
 The output data is tightly coupled to a specific version of the corpus.

 !!! caution "Versioning"
     If a new versions of the corpus is published, the generated annotations do not automatically migrate to the new version.
-    Text-Fabric has tools to perform those migrations, but they are not fully automatic.
+    TF has tools to perform those migrations, but they are not fully automatic.
     Whenever a new version of the corpus is produced, the producer should also generate a mapping file from the nodes of the new corpus to the old corpus.
     That will enable the migration of the annotations.